 This course is a chronological survey of United States History from the Antebellum Period to the present.
 The class will include a study of the economic, cultural, political, and social factors in United States History, and their relationship during various periods in the nation's history.
 This course will require extensive outside reading and research.

-Teacher permission is needed to take this course.
+Prerequisites: Teacher approval and students meeting the grade qualifications.
 Students planning on taking AP U.S. History may forego this class - normally scheduled for sophomore year.

-3420AP History of the United States (Offered as Advanced Placement for Grades 10-12) Also offered as HACC History 103 and HACC History 104 (Grades 11-12 Only)
+3420AP History of the United States (Offered as Advanced Placement for Grades 10-12)

+Also offered as Dual College History 103 and History 104 (Grades 11-12 Only)